Updated on December 16th, 2024

 Finding scholarship opportunities for higher education can be challenging in its own right, but when your student also has to dodge scholarship scams, it is even more daunting.

 Ultimately, the scholarship landscape can feel like a minefield.
+As education costs increase, financial aid scams are on the rise, with scammers exploiting students’ concerns about funding their education.
 However, by learning what makes opportunities legitimate and what warning signs are present with some common scholarship scams, your student can avoid less than scrupulous attempts to take their personal and financial information.

 If you want to make sure your student avoids scholarship fraud and scams, here’s what you need to know.